mongodb-js/mongosh/CONTRIBUTING.md

 You can report new bugs by
 [creating a new issue](https://jira.mongodb.org/browse/MONGOSH/).
 Please include as much information as possible about your environment.

+## Node.js versions

+We support Node.js 12.x+ for the individual packages, and Node.js 14.x only for
+the CLI repl specifically.
+These versions are mentioned:

+- In the individual packages’ package.json files
+- In the evergreen config
+- In the homebrew generation script
+- In the Docker files we use for building the binary/testing vscode